CrocoFactory/sensei/docs/learn/user_guide/first_steps.md

 ### Routed Methods

-You can create a model that performs both validation and making request.
+You can create a model that performs both validation and making requests.
 This OOP Style is called [Routed Model](/learn/user_guide/routed_model.html)
 (we will explore it later).

 ```python